Christine Drazan

-Christine Renee Drazan (née Deboy; born May 28, 1972) is an American politician who served in the Oregon House of Representatives from the 39th district from 2019 to 2022, as a member of the Republican Party.
-During her tenure in the state house she served as the minority leader from 2019 to 2021.
-She was the Republican nominee in the 2022 Oregon gubernatorial election, which she lost to Democrat Tina Kotek.
+Christine Renee Drazan (née Deboy, born 1972) is an American politician who serves in the Oregon State Senate from the 26th district as a member of the Republican Party.
+She previously served in the Oregon House of Representatives from the 39th district from 2019 to 2022, and the 51st district in 2025.
+During her tenure, she served as the minority leader from 2019 to 2021 and in 2025.
+She lost to Democratic nominee Tina Kotek in the 2022 Oregon gubernatorial election.

 Drazan was born in Klamath Falls, Oregon, and educated at Eagle Point High School and George Fox University.
 During the 1990s she worked for Speaker Mark Simmons.
 She was elected to the state house in the 2018 election and reelected in the 2020 election.
-During her tenure as minority leader, she engaged in dilatory and quorum denial tactics in an attempt to thwart legislation sponsored by Democrats.
+During her tenure as minority leader, she engaged in various parliamentary tactics to thwart legislation supported by the Democratic majority.

 Early life and education

 Christine Renee Deboy was born to Perrliee and Dale E. Deboy in Klamath Falls, Oregon.
 She graduated from Eagle Point High School and George Fox University.
 She worked as the director of communications for Mark Simmons, the Speaker of the Oregon House of Representatives, in the 1990s.
 She married Daniel Joseph Drazan on May 17, 1997, with whom she has three children.